 In this article we review the best coffee for cold brew (both the best coffee beans and best coffee grounds) to help you brew up the best batch of cold brew.

 Lifeboost Coffee Light Roast

 If you are wanting to try a light roasted coffee, Lifeboost is an excellent option.
 Lifeboost coffee is a coffee roaster who produces high quality organic coffee.
 Their coffee is shade grown in Nicaragua and has naturally low acidity levels.
 Lifeboost take the utmost care when harvesting and processing their coffee; their beans are hand picked, sun dried and then washed in spring water before being hand roasted.
 As a result their beans contain no chemicals, pesticides, GMOs or Mycotoxins.
-Their Light Roast coffee beans are single origin coffee with a nutty profile balanced with hints of caramel and vanilla.
+Their Light Roast beans are single origin coffee with a nutty profile balanced with hints of caramel and vanilla.
 They also have Medium and Dark roasted options if you would rather a richer brew.
-If you are wanting an organic, high quality coffee for Cold Brew, Lifeboost is an excellent option.
-To read our Lifeboost coffee review click here.
+If you are wanting an organic, high quality coffee beans for Cold Brew, Lifeboost is an excellent option.

 Coffee Bros Cold Brew Blend